-Based on the limited data available for the written and oral communication assessment, the data showed that, on average, our students are performing at the 3-Milestone and 4-Capstone level in both written (mean=3.43) and oral (mean=3.57) communication by the time they are seniors enrolled in our Agribusiness Internship course.
+Based on the data available on written and oral communication assessment, the data showed that, on average, our students are performing at the 3-Milestone and 4-Capstone level in both written (mean=3.3.44) and oral (mean=3.53) communication by the time they are juniors and seniors enrolled in our Agribusiness Internship course.

 - 2. Curriculum review.
-As noted in the Degree Changes section below, we have added courses and made changes to the curriculum in response to the UA General Education Curriculum that went into effect in the fall of 2020.
-We have continued to add additional sections of online courses to help provide added flexibility for our students. - 3.
+As noted in the Degree Changes section below, we have made changes to the curriculum in response to the increasing issue that some students in our upper division courses are not well prepared to complete these courses successfully.
+Our new curriculum, which goes into effect Fall 2022, addresses these issues but making our curriculum more prescriptive with a new pre-requisite core.
+We have also continued to add additional sections of online courses to provide flexibility for our students. - 3.
 Exit interviews and electronic surveys.
 For several years, the Department Head of Agricultural Economics and Agribusiness has conducted confidential exit interviews with selected graduating seniors.
 Virtually all graduating seniors were complimentary of the quality of advising and instruction in the Department of Agricultural Economics and Agribusiness and the genuine one-on-one care of the faculty for students.
 Since the 2009-2010 academic year AEAB has conducted an on-line survey of all graduating seniors to supplement the exit interviews.

-Data from the Qualtrics Undergraduate Exit Survey indicate students view the program as having high academic value.
+Data from the Qualtrics Undergraduate Exit Survey was limited but indicates that students view the program as having high academic value.
 AEAB courses were commonly among those listed as most valuable across the curriculum and none were listed among the least valuable.
 This points to high quality instruction amongst the department's faculty.
 Most students participating in the Agricultural Business Club rated the experience favorably.
-The Agricultural Business Club is the department's registered student organization.
-Nearly 70 percent of graduating students had a job lined up at the time of the survey.
+Nearly all of the reporting graduating students had a job lined up at the time of the survey.
 This demonstrates the value of coursework in preparing students for careers.
-The vast majority of these careers were related specifically to the major.
+The majority of these careers were related specifically to the major.
 Among the courses students perceived to be most valuable were those that had specific career-focused skill sets at their center.
 Students completing an internship rated the experience as extremely valuable.

 - 4. The Department takes pride in its advising.
 Students can expect a personal touch in the advising they receive from the department.
 We target 1-20 student advisees per faculty member.
-The addition of two instructors in recent years has allowed us to keep faculty advising to manageable numbers.
 The Dean's Office has professional academic advisors that assist the department with undergraduate advising.
 These staff members advise all entering freshmen and transfer students until students have accumulated 60 credit hours.
 Students are transitioned to faculty advisors for their junior and senior years. - 5.
 Teaching evaluations.
 Course and instructor evaluations were conducted for each course to assess quality of instruction and course content.
 Summary data forwarded to the Department Head and feedback are shared with faculty during their annual evaluations.
-Each faculty member may view a copy of the student evaluations to assist in preparation of future classes.

-6. Alumnae feedback.
+Each faculty member may view a copy of the student evaluations to assist in preparation of future classes. - 6.
+Alumnae feedback.
 We invite alumnae to visit with faculty and students at fall and spring social events and for special occasions throughout the year.
 We have implemented a new on-line questionnaire for graduating seniors to get feedback on their experiences and to collect data to facilitate future communication with these new alumnae.
 We send an electronic newsletter to alumni and stakeholders 3-4 times a year.
 We receive comments and other feedback on items that appear in the newsletter.